-The new Hilux will be available with a new 2.4 litre D-4D diesel engine, in two or four-wheel drive.
+The Hilux is available with a 2.4 litre D-4D diesel engine, in two or four-wheel drive.
 This year the Hilux will be available in either 6-speed manual transmission or a new 6-speed automatic.
 It boasts a more responsive engine with improved torque delivery in low and medium speed ranges.
 The low range four-wheel drive gear lever has also been removed and replaced with a much easier to use switch.

 The torsional rigidity in the new Hilux chassis has increased by 20% when compared to the current model, making it even more stable and strong.
 New suspension has furthered off-road capability as well as producing improved SUV-like ride comfort.